SaigeW/cw-ai/Report.md

 ### Summary

 Our AI stands on the Minimax Algorithm, which is a wildly used algorithm for turn-based games.
 The detective's turn is slightly handy so we use the CartesianProduct function provided by Guava to get all possible combinations of moves for their turn.
-The scoring function is based on Dijisktra Algorithm, which will be explained in detail later.
+The scoring function is based on Dijkstra Algorithm, which will be explained in detail later.

 #### Scoring Function